-Diagnosed by flow cytometry of granulocytes and red blood cells, looking for the lack of the glycosylphosphatidylinositol anchor or of proteins dependent on it for attachment to the cell membrane.
+Diagnosis can be made by flow cytometry of granulocytes and RBCs, looking for the lack of the glycosylphosphatidylinositol anchor or of proteins dependent on it for attachment to the cell membrane.

 Complicated by thrombosis, particularly of hepatic and other intra-abdominal veins, cerebral veins, and other usual and unusual venous sites.

 Specifically treated with a monoclonal antibody to the fifth component of complement (eculizumab).

 May arise in patients with or recovering from aplastic anaemia, and it may manifest with cytopoenias that are the result of marrow hypoproduction, which may respond to treatment for aplastic anaemia.

 Paroxysmal nocturnal haemoglobinuria (PNH) is an acquired disorder of the blood characterised by intravascular haemolysis and thrombophilia due to the absence of glycosylphosphatidylinositol-anchored proteins on the membrane surface of blood cells.
 It is associated with relative or absolute marrow hypoplasia.

 ICW receives speaker honoraria from and undertakes consultancy for Alexion Pharmaceuticals.